Using 360 Degree Learning in the Music Classroom

 In a 360 degree math class, students get to work through the math on the four walls of the classroom while the teacher stands right in the middle of the room and sees the learning as it happens.

 If a student has trouble, the teacher can get to him or her immediately and offer suggestions.
-The students can also learn by watching and talking with other students who are working on similar material.
+In addition, the students can also learn by watching and talking with other students who are working on similar material.

 Adapting 360 Degree Learning for the Music Classroom